Welcome New Cadets and Parents

 *A separate entry will be required for a parent or other person as an emergency contact as well.

 Cadet Contact Info: Entries for both email and phone number (preferably cell).
 Be sure to put cadet name in name section.

 Emergency Contact Info: Entries for additional emergency contacts to include the phone number, contact person’s name and relation to the cadet.

-2. Take a CAP Membership Photo and upload it to eServices.
+2. Upload your CAP Membership Photo to eServices.